JahedulKaderForman/End-to-End-E-Commerce-Data-Engineering-Project-Azure-/README.md

 ---

 # 🧠 Data Modeling
-I designed the analytical model using a **Star Schema**, which includes three dimension tables—dim_customer, dim_product, and dim_date—and a single fact_order table .
+I designed the analytical model using a **Star Schema**, which includes three dimension tables dim_customer, dim_product, and dim_date and a single fact_order table .

 ### ⭐ Dimensions
 - `dim_customer`